leabogensperger/pytoshearlab/README.md

 ## Implementation Details

-The toolbox currently consists of a 2D shearlet transform for $N\times N$ size images, where shearlet transform together with inverse and adjoint operations are available.
+The toolbox currently consists of a 2D shearlet transform for NxN sized images, where shearlet transform together with inverse and adjoint operations are available.

 ## Repository Structure
 The repository is structured at follows: